Heilbron: History

 In order to subdue those Boers who continued to fight, the British High Command attempted to cut the guerilla army off from its source of provisions.
 Boer farms were razed and concentration camps, such as the one in Heilbron, were built to house the Boer women, children and non-combatant labourers who provided support to the Boer fighters.
 The camps were ill-planned and thousands of Boer civilians died of starvation, disease and exposure.
+The black population were not spared either.
 Today the Heilbron concentration camp is used as a private school.
 A monument to commemorate the victims of the camps can be found in the town cemetery.

 During the early years of its history, several Jewish citizens of Heilbron played an important role in developing the town.
 Many of the streets in Heilbron are thus named after prominent founding Jewish citizens.
 The old synagogue has been converted into a museum, by the name of "Riemland Museum".